Flea and Tick Prevention

 How can my pet get fleas or ticks?

 Fleas and ticks can be found worldwide.
 Fleas can live in many climate zones, but they prefer humid and shady areas, such as under a leaf.
-They can also be carried by many different wild animal hosts, such as foxes, skunks, raccoons, birds, and rodents.
+They can also be carried by many wild animal hosts, such as foxes, skunks, raccoons, birds, and rodents.
 They have incredible jumping ability and can easily jump onto you or your pet as you walk by.

 Why is flea and tick prevention important?